-This model has an aerodynamic resistance formulation based upon Monin-Obukhov similarity theory (Monin and Obukhov, 1954), whilst the resistance for surface water comes from either a simple water holding capacity for non-vegetation surfaces, or stomatal resistance for vegetation based upon the photosynthesis model of Collatz et al. (1991, 1992).
-For vegetation, water is extracted from the soil based upon an exponential rooting depth profile, with the e-folding depth (the depth of soil that contains the fraction (1-e-1) of the roots) dependent on vegetation type.
-Trees have a rooting depth profile that primarily has roots in the bottom most layers, whereas grasses have roots that are primarily in the top soil layers.
-The leaf area index (LAI) for vegetated surfaces can vary temporally, but for this study they have been held fixed at their default values for all sites (Best et al., 2011).
+This model has an aerodynamic resistance formulation based upon the Monin-Obukhov similarity theory (Monin and Obukhov 1954), while the resistance for surface water comes from either a simple water holding capacity for nonvegetation surfaces or stomatal resistance for vegetation based upon the photosynthesis model of Collatz et al. (1991, 1992).
+For vegetation, water is extracted from the soil based upon an exponential rooting depth profile, with the e-folding depth [the depth of soil that contains the fraction $(1 - e^{-1})$ of the roots] dependent on vegetation type.
+Trees have a rooting depth profile that primarily has roots in the bottommost layers, whereas grasses have roots that are primarily in the top soil layers.
+The leaf area index (LAI) for vegetated surfaces can vary temporally, but for this study they have been held fixed at their default values for all sites (Best et al. 2011).

-Water infiltration into the soil is determined by the saturated hydraulic conductivity of the soil, with an additional enhancement factor that varies between vegetation types (Best et al., 2011).
-The soil is treated as a one dimensional vertical column and is solved using a finite difference form of the Richards equation (Best et al., 2011).
-The thermal structure of the soil is modeled using the diffusion equation, and the energy equations include the vertical transport of the soil moisture along with phase changes of the water.
-The soil processes for both heat and water are modelled using the same four discrete layers and have increasing thickness with depth, the layer depths being 0.1 m, 0.35 m, 1.0 m and 2.0 m, respectively.
+Water infiltration into the soil is determined by the saturated hydraulic conductivity of the soil, with an additional enhancement factor that varies between vegetation types (Best et al. 2011).
+The soil is treated as a one-dimensional vertical column and is solved using a finite difference form of the Richards equation (Best et al. 2011).
+The thermal structure of the soil is modeled using the diffusion equation, and the energy equations include the vertical transport of the soil processes for both heat and water are modeled using the same four discrete layers and have increasing thickness with depth, the layer depths being 0.10, 0.35, 1.00, and 2.00 m, respectively.
 The bottom boundary conditions for the soil are free drainage and a zero heat flux for energy conservation.

-Results from the PLUMBER (PALS Land sUrface Model Benchmarking Evaluation pRoject) community experiment showed the performance of this model for Q_H and Q_E , at a number of sites with natural surfaces, is comparable to many other land surface models (LSM) (Best et al., 2015).
+Results from the Protocol for the Analysis of Land Surface Models (PALS) Land Surface Model Benchmarking Evaluation Project (PLUMBER) community experiment showed the performance of this model for $Q_H$ and $Q_E$ , at a number of sites with natural surfaces, is comparable to many other land surface models (LSMs; Best et al. 2015).

-Within this model there are three ways in which the impervious urban surface (i.e., ground (e.g., roads, parking lots) and buildings, excluding the vegetation and bare soil) can be represented, namely the one tile (Best, 2005), two tile (Best et al., 2006) and MORUSES (Porson et al., 2010) schemes.
-The one tile scheme represents an urban area as a bulk surface with parameters that represent a block of concrete.
-The two tile scheme separates out the roofs of buildings from the street canyon, but the parameters for each surface are held constant and thus do not vary in space or time.
-The MORUSES scheme is similar to the two tile scheme except that the parameters and canyon turbulence is parametrised and depends upon the morphology of the urban area.
+Within this model there are three ways in which the impervious urban surface [i.e., ground (e.g., roads and parking lots) and buildings, excluding the vegetation and bare soil] can be represented, namely, the one-tile (Best 2005) and two-tile (Best et al. 2006) schemes and the Met Office Reading Urban Surface Exchange Scheme (MORUSES; Porson et al. 2010).
+The one-tile scheme represents an urban area as a bulk surface with parameters that represent a block of concrete.
+The twotile scheme separates out the roofs of buildings from the street canyon, but the parameters for each surface are held constant and thus do not vary in space or time.
+The MORUSES scheme is similar to the two-tile scheme, except that the parameters and canyon turbulence are parameterized and depend upon the morphology of the urban area.